jsanz/elastic-workshop/docs/01-setup.md

 First time you run it will take some minutes since it needs to download all the images, so maybe you'll want to run `docker compose pull` and `docker compose build` from a location with good bandwidth **before** the workshop to ensure you have all the docker images installed.

-To start the Elastic Stack services you can run `docker compose up -d es01 es02 kibana`.
-This command will start two nodes of Elasticsearch and a Kibana instance.
+To start the Elastic Stack services you can run `docker compose up -d`.
+This command will start two nodes of Elasticsearch, a Kibana instance, and the OpenSky loader and viewer applications.

 Once running you can check their status with `docker compose ps` and `docker compose logs -f`.